Back To Search Results

 Evaluation

-Minor trauma in patients with DISH may result in fracture and instability.
-These may commonly result in missed injuries that lead to neurologic compromises and delayed treatment.
-Occult fractures in these patients must be aggressively evaluated using advanced imaging (CT, MRI, or CT myelogram).[40]
-Extraspinal complaints in patients with DISH may be evaluated accordingly using plain radiographs.
+Minor trauma in patients with DISH can lead to fractures and instability, which are often overlooked and may result in neurologic compromise and delayed treatment.
+Occult fractures in these patients necessitate a comprehensive evaluation using advanced imaging modalities, such as CT, MRI, or CT myelogram.[39]
+Extraspinal complaints in patients with DISH should be properly assessed, typically starting with plain radiographs.

 Treatment / Management

-Surgical decompression and stabilization may be indicated for specific sequelae of the condition, including fracture, cervical myelopathy, lumbar stenosis, neurologic deficits, infection, or painful deformity.
+Surgical decompression and stabilization may be indicated for specific sequelae of DISH, such as fractures, cervical myelopathy, lumbar stenosis, neurologic deficits, infections, or painful deformities.
+Early intervention is essential to prevent symptom progression and improve overall outcomes.

 Differential Diagnosis

-The differential diagnosis for patients with back pain, stiffness, and spondylophytosis also includes but is not limited to:[41]
+The differential diagnoses for patients presenting with back pain, stiffness, and spondylophytosis include, but are not limited to, the following conditions:[40]

 • Seronegative spondyloarthropathies